-Brentford have been cut to 10/1 in bwin’s Championship winner predictions after gaining ground on the top two at the weekend.
+Leeds have been cut to 9/20 favourites in bwin’s Championship winner predictions after again replacing West Brom at the top of the table.

 Join bwin today and receive up to £10 money back as a FreeBet if your first wager at odds of 1/1 (2.0) or greater is a loser!
 Terms and conditions apply.